 Jerry began spending summers on Martha’s Vineyard, performing at weddings and private parties.
-He discovered a need for quality music on par with the calibre of musicianship he had found in New York City…and The Sultans of Swing were born.
+He discovered a need for quality music on par with the calibre of musicianship he had found in New York City…and The Sultans were born.
 The original members included seasoned professionals like Grammy winner Susan Tedeschi, Mark Granfield, Hugh Burrows, Jon Zeeman, Bennett Pastor and Bruce Flowers.
 Along with Jerry, they often played multiple shows on the same day.
-To meet the high demand for his music, Jerry expanded the band to become The Sultans, a collection of some of the finest musicians in the country who play a wide variety of music to suit any style or occasion.
+To meet the high demand for his music, Jerry expanded the band to become a collection of some of the finest musicians in the country, who play a wide variety of music to suit any style or occasion.
 As a true music connoisseur, Jerry tapped into his passion for finding distinctive songs that few other bands were playing.

 Behind the scenes, The Sultans are guided by the steady hands of his long time management team, which capably organizes every aspect of production details, business administration and client relations.

 Today, about two decades after the band’s inception, The Sultans comprise a family of players whose resumes are staggering.
 The horn section has jammed with Dave Matthews.
 The lead singers have recorded with Beyonce, Billy Joel, Sting, Steely Dan and James Taylor.
 Some have performed with the Boston Pops, others have shared the bill with Maroon 5, the Foo Fighters, Busta Rhymes and Kid Rock.
 There are finalists from American Idol, The Voice and the X Factor.
-There are entertainers of no less than four US Presidents.
+There are entertainers of no less than five US Presidents.